 Can India and Mercosur Replace American Affluence?

-India market potential faces structural barriers that trade agreements cannot overcome through policy alone.
-You’re looking at 1.4 billion people and a growing affluent class, which sounds promising until you examine per capita wine consumption.
+India’s market potential runs straight into structural barriers that trade agreements alone cannot fix.
+You’re looking at 1.4 billion people and a growing affluent class, which sounds promising until you dig into per capita wine consumption figures.
+If you want to understand how emerging luxury markets develop over time, the story of China and sparkling wine offers a genuinely instructive comparison.

-It remains negligible compared to Western markets.
-Religious and cultural traditions limit alcohol acceptance in many regions.
-Import duties have historically been high even with trade agreements.
-And price points for premium French wines—$50 to $500-plus per bottle—place them far beyond middle-class budgets in a nation where median income remains a fraction of U.S. levels despite billionaire growth.
+Per capita wine consumption in India stays negligible compared to Western markets.
+Religious and cultural traditions limit alcohol acceptance across many regions.
+Import duties have historically been steep even after trade agreements.
+And price points for premium French wines, ranging from $50 to $500-plus per bottle, place them far beyond middle-class budgets in a nation where median income sits at a fraction of U.S. levels despite strong growth among billionaires.

-The affluent Indian consumer exists, certainly.
-But you’re targeting perhaps 10 to 20 million households with both income and cultural openness to premium imported wine.
+The affluent Indian consumer exists, no question.
+But you’re really targeting perhaps 10 to 20 million households with both the income and cultural openness to spend on premium imported wine.

-Compare that to 50-plus million U.S. households comfortably purchasing $30 to $100 bottles regularly.
-The addressable market shrinks by 60% to 70% before considering competition from other wine-producing nations equally eager to access India’s growth.
+Compare that to 50-plus million U.S. households comfortably buying $30 to $100 bottles on a regular basis.
+The addressable market shrinks by 60% to 70% before you even factor in competition from other wine-producing nations equally eager to access India’s growth.

-Mercosur bloc countries—Brazil, Argentina, Uruguay, Paraguay—offer more immediate opportunity given existing wine culture and European heritage populations.
-But they face a competition paradox that undermines French export potential.
+The Mercosur bloc countries, Brazil, Argentina, Uruguay, and Paraguay, offer more immediate opportunity given existing wine culture and European heritage populations.
+But they face a competition paradox that undermines French export potential from the start.

 EU Mercosur Trade Deal